mjvo/tutorials/docs/web-multimedia/lab4/index.md

 Use `@media` queries to make the page layout responsive to smaller screens.
 For example, you may wish to have the layout switch to a two-column grid of labs below 640px and to a single column grid below 400px.

-And/or you may want the grid layout of the `.lab-item` info cards themselves to change at lower resolutions.
+And/or you may want the grid layout of the `.lab_item` info cards themselves to change at lower resolutions.

 Use relative font-sizing (`rem`) to set the font-size of different elements on the page.